PostHog/posthog.com/contents/handbook/people/politics-causes.md

 showTitle: true
 ---

 At PostHog, the highest performing culture is an apolitical one.
-Politics are more important than work, and hence will distract us from it.
+Politics and social causes are more important than work, and hence will distract us from it.
 We also want a diverse team for performance reasons.
 This means sometimes people will have different and strongly held political opinions.

 We want to signal both internally and externally that we are a neutral at an organizational level so that all people feel safe and accepted at work.
 For example:
   - This means we will not support _as a company_ political or social causes no matter what our personal views are